salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 * Please provide feedback one item at a time.
 * Please always tell me the link number.

+List of graphics we need:

+* Steee
+* Vobes
+* Richard Vobes
+* Generic car
+* Generic fridge
+* A fridge car / car fridge
+* Paypall Honey Sponorship
+* Zim Tech Guy's YT page
+* Zim Tech Guy's YT subscriber count
+* Elon Musk, god emperor
+* Emperor on the throne, bones

 ---
 Mind of Steele 106
 ===

 Link 1: Everybody I feature on mind of steele is a scammer.
 They all scheming lying grifters.
 They are all con-artists who enrich themselves by selling false dreams and implausible fears.

 When we think of fear scammers, we naturally think of Mark Steele.
-He tells a scary story, and then promises to fix a problem that doesn't really exist, if only you subscribe to his organisation.
+He tells a scary story, and then promises to fix a non-existent problem, if only you subscribe or donate to his organisation.

 Richard Vobes' business model is all about taking money to feature charlatans, con-men and whackaloons on his channel.
 The Richard Vobes show is all about monetising other people's gullibility.
 It turns out that other scammers will pay to access an audience of under-educated nitwits who are easily separated from their cash.